All Episodes

 Bet you didn't know that.

-Graduated USAF Institute of Technology with BS in Aeronautical Engineering.
+Attended the University of Hawaii, graduated USAF Institute of Technology with a BS in Aeronautical Engineering.

-USAF Experimental Test Pilot School, USAF Jet Engine Rebuilding School, United States Navy Underwater Demolition Team, and USN Helicopter School.
+Also a graduate of USAF Jet Pilot School, USAF Experimental Test Pilot School, USAF Jet Engine Rebuilding School, United States Navy Underwater Demolition Team, and USN Helicopter School.

 That's a lot of school.

-Selected As a Mercury astronaut in 1959, one of four surviving space pioneers from the days when there was indeed a pretty good possibility of cataclysmic booster failure or even being stranded in space.
+Served as experimental flight test project manager and test pilot at Edwards Air Force Base 1956 through 1959, selected as a Mercury astronaut in 1959, one of four surviving space pioneers from the days when there was indeed a pretty good possibility of cataclysmic booster failure or even being stranded in space.

 Today, Gordon Cooper lives in Ventura, California.

-A highly experienced engineering design group and engaged generally in modification of existing aircraft and design and manufacture of new aircraft on the drawing board based partly on his own experience with UFOs is a design for Phanteks 2000, a vertical lift craft with saucer shaped wings attached to a fuselage.
+He's president of Galaxy Group Inc., a highly experienced engineering design group and engaged generally in modification of existing aircraft and design and manufacture of new aircraft on the drawing board based partly on his own experience with UFOs is a design for Fantex two thousand,

-Gordon thinks the saucer shape is the way we should have been going with aircraft design for a long time, and plans to build this vehicle complete with four vertical lift fans.
+Gordon thinks the saucer shape is the way we should have been going with aircraft design for a long time and plans to build this vehicle complete with four vertical lift fans.

-He flew the last Mercury mission in 1963, 22 times around the Earth, 32 hours, still, by the way, the U.S.
+He flew the last Mercury mission in 1963 twenty two times around the Earth, thirty two hours, still, by the way, the US record for longest solo spaceflight.

-On this flight, at one point, You may recall, if you're old enough, he lost all electronics and then, therefore, was the first man to manually control re-entry from space.
+On this flight, at one point, you may recall if you're old enough, he lost all electronics and then, therefore, was the first man to manually control reentry from space.

 Here is Gordon Cooper.